Data Broadcasting Integrated With Television Broadcasting Business License in Dubai: Cost and Requirements

 Step 4: Receive the Business License and apply for the establishment card and employee visas as required by the scale of operations.

-For straightforward applications where all documentation is in order, the typical timeline from submission to licence issuance ranges from 5 to 15 working days.
+For straightforward applications where all documentation is in order, the typical timeline from submission to license issuance ranges from 5 to 15 working days.
 More complex structures or applications requiring additional regulatory approvals may take longer.

 Why Dubai South Free Zone Is Well-Positioned for This Activity